 The University of Massachusetts Lowell participates in the Teacher Education Assistance for College and Higher Education (TEACH) Grant program.

-The TEACH Grant is a federal grant that provides up to $4,000 per year to students who agree to teach for four years at an elementary or secondary school, or an educational service agency that serves students from low-income families.
+The TEACH Grant is a federal grant that provides up to $4,000 per year to graduate and undergraduate students who agree to teach for four years at an elementary or secondary school, or an educational service agency that serves students from low-income families.
 Other requirements must also be met.
 If the service obligation is not met, the grant is converted to a Federal Direct Unsubsidized Loan.

 Graduate Master of Education Licensure Programs: